About Our Team

 Dr. Kim is an Assistant Professor of Psychiatry in the Perelman School of Medicine at the University of Pennsylvania and Chief of the Perinatal Division of the PCWBW.
 Dr. Kim is nationally recognized as a master clinician in the treatment of perinatal mood and anxiety disorders, and as such is available to provide consultation and treatment of perinatal psychiatric disorders.
 She provides clinical services at our main University City location at 3535 Market Street.
 Dr. Kim’s research focuses on the use of a novel non-pharmacologic treatment for depression during pregnancy.
 This novel treatment, known as transcranial magnetic stimulation (TMS), may allow women with depression during pregnancy to forgo initiation of medication treatment.
 Dr. Kim is presently recruiting pregnant women to this National Institute of Mental Health funded research study as well as several other perinatal studies.
 Please visit our Depression and Pregnancy Research Studies Page page for further details.

 Dr. Mathews is an Assistant Professor of Psychiatry in the Department of Psychiatry at the Perelman School of Medicine at the University of Pennsylvania.
 She has advanced training in geriatric psychiatry.
 Dr. Mathews also has a particular interest in issues related to the behavioral health of aging and aged women, including the management of cognitive disorders, depression, and anxiety.
 Dr. Mathews has experience working with women throughout the reproductive lifecycle, including treating psychiatric illness during pregnancy and the postpartum period through the post-menopausal period.
-She provides clinical services at both 3535 Market Street in University City and at Pennsylvania Hospital in Center City.
+She provides clinical services at both 3535 Market Street in University City and in Center City Philadelphia at Penn Medicine Washington Square.

-Dr. Sortor is a clinical psychologist with expertise in reproductive issues as well as psycho-oncology.
-Her specific area of interest involves providing psychotherapy to young women coping with both a cancer diagnosis and the effects of any given treatment regimen on their plans for pregnancy.
-Dr. Sortor offers support to women at various stages of cancer diagnosis and treatment, and is available to see patients at both 3535 Market Street in University City and at Pennsylvania Hospital in Center City.
+Dr. Sortor is a clinical psychologist with expertise in reproductive and perinatal issues as well as psycho-oncology.
+Her specific areas of interest include infertility, perinatal mood disorders, parental adjustment, and NICU support.
+Dr. Sortor also offers support to women at various stages of cancer diagnosis and treatment, and is available to see patients at 3535 Market Street in University City.